MateoBodon/fjs-dealias-portfolio/README.md

   - Outputs:
     - Wide weekly CSV at `data/prices_weekly_200.csv` (index `week_start`, columns are tickers)
     - Metadata JSON next to the CSV (`.meta.json`) with `balanced_weeks`, `dropped_weeks`, and `p`.
+  - The equity runner mirrors this metadata: pass `--precompute-panel` to cache the balanced panel and write `<run_dir>/panel_manifest.json` (fields: asset count, weeks, days-per-week, dropped weeks), and choose between `--drop-partial-weeks` (default) or `--impute-partial-weeks` (reindexes Mon–Fri and fills missing days with zero returns) when generating the in-memory Week×Day cube.
   - Quick diagnostics on the WRDS daily returns:
     - `PYTHONPATH=src python scripts/data/summarize_returns.py`
     - Reports duplicate `(date, ticker)` pairs removed (currently 1,568 across 892,529 raw rows) and the span of the tidy matrix (`2010-01-05` to `2024-12-31`).